-Certain Countries Are Using Terrorism As An Instrument Of State Policy: India
+Certain countries are using terrorism as an instrument of state policy: India

 “We must, therefore, shun double standards in our fight against terrorism,” he said.

-Ravindra was speaking in the UN Security Council Friday on ‘Cooperation between the UN and the Regional and Sub-Regional Organisations in Maintenance of International Peace and Security: The Collective Security Treaty Organisation , The Commonwealth of Independent States , The Shanghai Cooperation Organisation .
+Ravindra was speaking in the UN Security Council Friday on ‘Cooperation between the UN and the Regional and Sub-Regional Organisations in Maintenance of International Peace and Security: The Collective Security Treaty Organisation (CSTO), The Commonwealth of Independent States (CIS), The Shanghai Cooperation Organisation (SCO).

 In a veiled reference to Pakistan, he said that certain countries are using terrorism as an instrument of state policy.
 “Such an approach has the potential to affect cooperation in multilateral platforms including at the SCO,” he said.